kamit15/InterfaceTutorial/Readme.md

 What's a Concrete class?
 -It's just a class, the same type of class that we're used to dealing with day to day in out code.

+What's an Abstract Class?
+- An abstract class is a class that has one or more abstract members.
+An abstract member is a class member that is declared, but not implemented.